Black and white film still from Encounter at Kwacha House by Rex Tasker – Halifax, 1967

 The conference convened a diverse community of scholars, artists, researchers, designers, and practitioners to explore the role of design as it relates to death at individual, community, and broader cultural contexts.

-It was a really interesting mix of topics, from public and digital memorials, Victorian mourning jewellery, MAiD topics, grief representation in Japanese film, to a really interesting walking tour and historical discussion of garden cemetaries.
+It was a really interesting mix of topics, from public and digital memorials, Victorian mourning jewellery, MAiD topics, grief representation in Japanese film, to an insightful walking tour and historical discussion of garden cemetaries.